 “Students flock to take courses taught by Andrew because of his personable demeanor, and he consistently scores positive marks on his teaching.
 Beyond his work in the classroom, Andrew also elevates the college’s research efforts in management, having helped create a conceptual explanation for a phenomenon called emergent leadership.
 His work here at the college will only leave a positive and lasting impression,” said Samuel Nelson, director of the Center for Entrepreneurship and associate professor of practice in management.

-Lindsay Thomsen, assistant professor of practice in management and director of business development, ’01
+Lindsay Thomsen, assistant professor of practice in management and director of business development for the Center for Entrepreneurship, ’01

 Lindsay Thomsen earned her Ph.D. in business psychology from The Chicago School of Professional Psychology.
 As a co-owner and managing partner of Franchise Per Performance Groups (FPPG) and Thomsen Consulting, she brings a wealth of experience as an entrepreneur, business owner and franchisee to the Department of Management and the Center for Entrepreneurship.